 Do your research on the personal training certification that will be best for you!

 One of the most important steps towards becoming a personal trainer is getting certified through a reputable certifying agency.
 There are dozens of certifications on the market today and all of them have a slight different emphasis on the style of training they teach.
 Today is your lucky day because a large part of my website PTpioneer.com is dedicated to reviewing and talking about the differences between each certification!
 Because a lot of the website has much more in depth information on this topic, I will only do a quick summary of some of the good certifications.
-If you want to learn more, head over to the VS section (like NASM vs ACE, NASM vs ACSM and ISSA vs NASM), the individual certification reviews or my main article on my top 10 certifications.
+If you want to learn more head over to the VS section (like NASM vs ACE, NASM vs ACSM and ISSA vs NASM), the individual certification reviews or my main article on my top 10 certifications.
 There are some quick things I would like to warn you about though.
 There are multiple online scams that try to “get you certified” by taking a weekend online course by forking over money to them.
 These fake certifications will definitely not be accepted by potential employers!
 Certifying agencies are not legitimate unless they are accredited by either the DETC or NCCA.
 Two certifications that stand out to me are ACE and NASM.
 Both of these certifications are highly recognized by every employer and are preferred by most.
-Check out the ACE website here or the NASM website here!
-The most important thing is that you understand what type of clients you would like to train.
+The most important thing is that you and understand what type of clients you would like to train.
 This is the most important factor in determining what type of certification you should get!
 Once you get to the crossroads of trying to decide which certification to go for, you should read the other articles and sections of my website that I linked to above.
-If you want to learn how to become a personal trainer, getting the right certification for you is very important!
+If you want to learn how to become a great fitness instructor, getting the right certification for you is very important!

 Once you have chosen a certification, it’s time to study!